alekdavis/PlexBackup/README.md

 Set this switch to not start the Plex Media Server process at the end of the operation.
 This could be handy for restore operations, so you can double check that all is good before launching Plex Media Server.

+`-Inactive`

+Set this switch to allow the script to run even when Plex Media Server process is inactive.

+`-Force`

+Set this switch to allow the restore operation to complete even when the script determines that there is a discrepancy between the current version of Plex Media Server and the version of Plex Media Server instance that was running when the backup was made.

 `-SendMail`

 Indicates in which case the script must send an email notification about the result of the operation: `Never` (default),